-If, for non-clinical reasons, a patient is admitted on the day onor to their scaleduled procedure and the procedure is subsequently cancelled then the admission must be recorded.
+If, for non-clinical reasons, a patient is admitted on the day prior to their scheduled procedure and the procedure is subsequently cancelled then the admission must be recorded.

-Establishment of intravenous access only prior to commencement of a procedure, without administration of anaesthesia, is to be considered cancelled, not abandoned.
+Establishment of intravenous access only prior to commencement of procedure, without administration of anaesthesia, is to be considered cargelled, not abandoned.

-For recording of cancelled/abandoned procedure activity as a non-admitted service event refer to the Non-Admitted Patient Activity Leta Business Rules.
+For recording of cancelled/abandoned procedure activity as a non-admitted service event han Capt refer to the Non-Admitted Patient Activity Data Springs

-Refer to the cancelled procedure in a cart (Appendix B) for further information.
+Refer to the cancelled procedure flow chark (Appendix By for further information.